rl-institut/spice_ev/doc/source/index.rst

 Welcome to the documentation of SpiceEV - Simulation Program for Individual Charging Events of Electric Vehicles!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SpiceEV is a tool to simulate different charging strategies for a defined set of vehicles and corresponding trips to and
+SpiceEV is a program to simulate different charging strategies for a defined set of vehicles and corresponding trips to and
 from charging stations.
 The output shows load profiles of the vehicle battery, the corresponding charging station, the
 grid connector as well as the electricity price and, if applicable, the stationary batteries.
 Each vehicle is by default
 connected to a separate charging station.